antekrtalic/antekrtalic/README.md

 <h3>🥇 Memorable projects</h3>
 <ul>
-  <li><a href="https://github.com/mbeckdev/spell-man">Word Chomp</a> - A game made with 2 more perons for kids.
+  <li><a href="https://github.com/mbeckdev/spell-man">Word Chomp</a> - A game made with 2 more persons for kids.
 A vanila JavaScript project based on <a href="https://itch.io/jam/top-jam-1">Odin Project Gamejam</a>.
-You can play it here <a href="https://mbeckdev.itch.io/word-chomp">itc.io</a></li>
+You can play it here <a href="https://mbeckdev.itch.io/word-chomp">itch.io</a></li>
   <li><a href="https://github.com/antekrtalic/Calculator">Calculator</a> - Calculator that works only with basic math operations.</li>
   <li><a href="https://github.com/antekrtalic/Library">Library</a> - Small book card project that uses localStorage for saving data.</li>
-  <li><a href"https://github.com/antekrtalic/Etch-a-Sketch">Etch-a-Sketch</a> - Hover over squares and get random background color, while changing the number of squares.</li>
+  <li><a href="https://github.com/antekrtalic/Etch-a-Sketch">Etch-a-Sketch</a> - Hover over squares and get random background color, while changing the number of squares.</li>
 </ul>

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=antekrtalic)](https://github.com/anuraghazra/github-readme-stats)